-Our Human Rights and Labour Standards Policy (Policy), which applies to our own operations and employees, specifically addresses the United Nations Universal Declaration on Human Rights, the International Labour Organization's Declaration on Fundamental Principles and Rights at Work and the Ten Principles of the United Nations Global Compact.
+In 2022, we updated and republished our Human Rights and Labour Standards Policy (Policy), which applies to our own operations and employees, specifically addresses the United Nations Universal Declaration on Human Rights, the International Labour Organization's Declaration on Fundamental Principles and Rights at Work and the Ten Principles of the United Nations Global Compact.
+The Policy, which underpins the way we work with each other, with partners, and with customers and suppliers, was updated to include: explanation of our process for evaluating suppliers to ensure they align with our principles and practices; articulation of our approach to labour standards, including compliance with relevant laws and regulations in the countries in which we operate; and explanation of the Convatec Human Rights Committee and its role in monitoring implementation of the policy and leading any additional steps required.
 The Policy clearly states that "Convatec does not accept nor condone any form of modern slavery whether forced, compulsory or trafficked labour.
 Without limitation, Convatec does not engage sweatshop labour, convict labour or indentured labour under penal sanction."

 The Policy is referenced in our Code of Ethics and Business Conduct (Code) which defines our core principles of ethical business practice and our standards for professional and personal behaviour.
 The Code includes sections on human rights, discrimination and harassment.
-In March 2021, we refreshed our Code to reflect updated laws and industry codes and to enhance the provisions relating to product evaluation, sampling and corruption and bribery, including preventing the facilitation of tax evasion.
-Although we believe that our conflict-of-interest measures operated effectively in 2021, we piloted a web-based survey mechanism which invites managers to identify actual or potential conflicts of interest.

-Every Convatec employee is required to report any actual or potential violation of either the Policy or the Code and communication channels are in place within the Group to facilitate and encourage such reporting, including an independently-managed confidential Speaking-Up Helpline, described further below.
+Every Convatec employee is required to report any actual or potential violation of either the Policy or the Code and communication channels are in place within the Group to facilitate and encourage such reporting, including an independently-managed confidential Compliance Helpline, described further below.

 In many countries we conduct our business via third party distributors.
-We evaluate third party distributors prior to engagement and require that our distributors comply with all applicable laws and regulations and our Global Third Party Compliance Manual (Manual).
+We evaluate third party distributors prior to engagement (see further below) and require that our distributors comply with all applicable laws and regulations and our Global Third Party Compliance Manual (Manual).
+We also require that the Manual is cascaded with any parties in their value chain that are involved in Convatec business.
+We also undertake periodic audits of distributors to ensure compliance with the manual.
 Our Manual addresses issues of human rights and the prohibition of child labour, compulsory labour and human trafficking.
 Each third party that goes through our due diligence process will receive online Anti-Bribery and Anti-Corruption training that requires the third party to certify adherence to the Manual.
 All new Direct and Contract Manufacturing suppliers, and existing suppliers when their contracts are renewed, are also required to comply with the Manual.